What’s In The Bag 2022 (WITB of Pros?)

 After a longtime partnership with TaylorMade, Jason Day recently decided to go without a sponsorship for the upcoming season.
 Day now enjoys a full complement of clubs from companies such as Ping, Odyssey, and Mizuno.

-In his bag, Day plays with Ping’s latest G425 LST driver, known for its extended distance, and utilizes TaylorMade’s SIM MAX fairway woods and P790 utility iron.
+In his bag, Day plays with Ping’s latest G425 LST driver, known for its extended distance, and utilizes TaylorMade’s SIM MAX fairway woods and P790 utility iron (one of the best utility irons today).

 From the fairway, Day plays with the very capable MP-20 Irons and TaylorMade’s MG2 Wedges.
 When it comes time to put the ball in the cup, Day uses Odyssey’s new White Hot 2-Ball Putter and Bridgestone’s Tour B XS golf ball.